emxsys/callattendant/README.md

 lightweight Raspberry Pi, or other Linux-based system, coupled with a US Robotics 5637 USB modem.

 #### How it works
-The Raspberry Pi and modem are connected to your home phone system in parallel with you phone handset(s).
-When an incoming call is received, the call goes to both your phone and the __callattendant__ running on the Pi.
+The Raspberry Pi and modem are connected to your home phone system in parallel with your phone handset(s).
+When an incoming call is received, the call goes to both your phone and the __callattendant__.
 During the period of the first ring the __callattendant__ analyzes the caller ID, and based on your configuration, determines if the call should be blocked or allowed.
 Blocked calls can be simply hung up on, or routed to the voice message system.
-Calls that are allowed will simply ring your home phone, if configured to do so.
+Calls that are allowed will simply ring your home phone like normal.
+All calls can be sent to a voice mail system if you choose.
 The __callattendant__'s filtering mechanisms include an online lookup service, a permitted number list, a blocked number list and pattern matching on the caller's number and/or name.

 #### Features include:
 - A call blocker that intercepts robocallers and blocked numbers at or before the first ring
 - Permitted numbers pass straight through to the local phone system for normal call ringing and answering
 - Visual indicators to show whether the incoming call is from a permitted, blocked, or unknown number
 - Call details, permitted numbers, and blocked numbers are available in a web-based user interface
-- Blocked callers are handled by a voice messaging system that optioanlly requires human interaction, e.g, "Press 1 to leave a message"
+- Calls can be handled by a voice messaging system that optioanlly requires human interaction, e.g, "Press 1 to leave a message"

-Reviewing call history, voice messages, permitted and blocked numbers, and performing caller management is all done through the Call Attendant's web interface.
-Here is an example of the home page with metrics and a list of recent calls.
+You can review call history, voice messages, permitted and blocked numbers, and performing caller management through the Call Attendant's web interface.
+Here is an example of the home page with metrics and a convienient list of recent calls.
 For a complete description see the [User Guide](https://github.com/emxsys/callattendant/wiki/User-Guide).

 ##### _Screenshots of the home page as seen on an IPad Pro and a Pixel 2 phone_